tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-or to pass as a parameter into another function, for example, `Array` objects have a `forEach` member that expects a function as an argument, which is then applied to every member of the array:
+or to pass as a parameter into another function.
+For example, `Array` objects have a `forEach` member that expects a function as an argument, which is then applied to every member of the array:

 ```javascript
 ['tim', 'sally', 'anne'].forEach(function(person) {